 Located in the southwest of Cyprus, Paphos is a Mediterranean seaside city where rainfall rarely occurs.
-Wonderful landmarks grace the city, rich in historic relevance, including artistically crafted ancient Greek mosaics.
+Wonderful landmarks grace Paphos, rich in historic relevance, including artistically crafted ancient Greek mosaics.
 As well as the museums, travellers can visit the preserved forts and churches to gain a real insight into Paphos’ history.
 Paphos holidays offer awe-inspiring landscapes as well as culture and family amusements.
 An abundance of beautiful beaches, including the magnificent Aphrodite’s Rock will leave seaside lovers spoilt for choice.

-Top hotels in Paphos
+Most popular hotels in Paphos

 St Nicolas Elegant Residence